Apple, Google, Samsung vie to bring health apps to wearables

 Apple's efforts center on its iWatch, which is on track to ship in October, three sources at leading supply chain firms told Reuters.
 It is not clear whether the initial release will incorporate glucose-tracking sensors.

-Still, Apple has poached executives and bio-sensor engineers from such medical technology firms as Masimo Corp (MASI.O), Vital Connect, and the now-defunct glucose monitoring startup C8 Medisensors.
+Still, Apple has poached executives and bio-sensor engineers from such medical technology firms as Masimo Corp, Vital Connect, and the now-defunct glucose monitoring startup C8 Medisensors.

 "It has scooped up many of the most talented people with glucose-sensing expertise," said George Palikaras, CEO of Mediwise, a startup that hopes to measure blood sugar levels beneath the skin's surface by transmitting radio waves through a section of the human body.